MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 - Disable secure boot (if enabled) in order to enable test signing.
 From an elevated command line on the SUT, run `setup-test.bat` to enable test signing and to reboot the machine.

-## Test Scripts ##

-### Pairing Script ###

-Once the system has rebooted, check that the green power indicator & the 3 orange LEDs on the Traduci are on.
-Confirm that the SUT's Bluetooth Radio is powered on.
-Then from an elevated command prompt, run `test-pair.bat` to run the pairing tests with the RN42.

-This script will check the firmware version to ensure that the latest version is present on the Traduci.
-If the version in the package is newer, the script will update it.
-Once the firmware has been checked, the pairing test will run.
-The red LED next to the 12 pin adapter will turn on once the command from the test to power the radio has been sent.
-This LED will be turned off at the end of every test.
-If it is on at the start of the next test due the previous test failing, we will attempt to power it down and power it back on to return it to a known state.
-If the power cycle fails, the test will fail due to the radio being in an unknown state.

-### HID Script ##
-Once the system has rebooted, check that the green power indicator & the 3 orange LEDs on the Traduci are on.
-Confirm that the SUT's Bluetooth Radio is powered on.
-Then from an elevated command prompt, run `test-hid.bat` to run the HID tests with the RN42.

-This script will check the firmware version to ensure that the latest version is present on the Traduci.
-If the version in the package is newer, the script will update it.
-Once the firmware has been checked, the HID test will run.
-The red LED next to the 12 pin adapter will turn on once the command from the test to power the radio has been sent.
-This LED will be turned off at the end of every test.
-If it is on at the start of the next test due the previous test failing, we will attempt to power it down and power it back on to return it to a known state.
-If the power cycle fails, the test will fail due to the radio being in an unknown state.

-### Capturing Logs ###

-To capture the Bluetooth logs, follow the instructions at https://aka.ms/BluetoothTracing.

-### Support ###

-Questions and comments about the tests should be sent to BTPSupport@microsoft.com.

 #### Known issues ####